Encoding Complexity of Network Coding with Two Simple Multicast Sessions: Introduction

 \section{Introduction}

-\IEEEPARstart{A} communication network is described as a finite, directed, acyclic graph $G=(V,E)$, where a number of messages are generated at some nodes, named {\em sources}, and desired to receive by to some other nodes, named {\em sinks}.
-Messages are assumed to be independent random process with the elements taken from some fixed finite alphabet, usually a finite field.
+\IEEEPARstart{A} communication network is described as a finite, directed, acyclic graph $G=(V,E)$, where a number of messages are generated at some nodes, named {\em sources}, and are demanded by some other nodes, named {\em sinks}.
+Messages are assumed to be independent random processes with the values taken from some fixed finite alphabet, usually a finite field.
 Network coding allows the intermediate nodes to ``encode'' the received messages before forwarding it, and has significant throughput advantages as opposed to the conventional store-and-forward scheme \cite{Ahlswede00, Li03}.
-The multicast network coding problem has been fully investigated and well understood by the network coding community.
-However, for the nonmulticast networks, the problem becomes even harder, and there were only a few results, for example, some deterministic results on the capacity region for some specific networks, such as single-source two-sink nonmulticast networks \cite{Nga04}, directed cycles \cite{Harv06}, degree-2 three-layer directed acyclic networks \cite{Yan06}, and two simple multicast networks \cite{Wang107}.
-The outer bounds on the capacity region for general nonmulticast networks were obtained by information theoretic arguments \cite{Harv06}-\cite{Yan07} and the inner bounds were obtained by linear programming \cite{Tra06, Wu06}.
+In literature, most research of network coding focused on multicast networks.
+For nonmulticast networks, there are only a few results, for example, some deterministic results on the capacity region for some specific networks, such as single-source two-sink nonmulticast networks \cite{Nga04}, directed cycles \cite{Harv06}, degree-2 three-layer directed acyclic networks \cite{Yan06}, and networks with two unit-rate multicast sessions (2-URMS) \cite{Wang110}.
+Some outer bounds on the capacity region for general nonmulticast networks were obtained by information theoretic arguments \cite{Harv06}-\cite{Yan07} and some inner bounds were obtained by linear programming \cite{Tra06, Wu06}.
 In \cite{Lehman03} it was proved that determining whether there exist linear network coding solutions for an arbitrary nonmulticast network is NP-hard.

-An important issue for network coding problem is the encoding complexity, which has been intensively studied for multicast networks \cite{Jaggi05}-\cite{Dougherty04}.
-For nonmulticast networks, it remains challenging due to the intrinsic hardness of the nonmulticast network coding problem.
-In previous works the encoding complexity is generally studied from three aspects: the time complexity for constructing a network coding solution, the number of the required encoding nodes, and the required field size for achieving a network coding solution.
+Besides the solvability, another important issue of network coding problem is the encoding complexity.
+The encoding complexity of multicast networks has been intensively studied \cite{Jaggi05}-\cite{Fragouli06}.
+However, for nonmulticast networks, it remains challenging due to the intrinsic hardness of the nonmulticast network coding problem.
+In previous works, the encoding complexity is generally studied from three aspects: the time complexity for constructing a network coding solution, the number of the required encoding nodes, and the required field size for achieving a network coding solution.